 U.S. and Israel strike Iran in operation 'Epic Fury.'
 Trump calls for regime overthrow

-TEL AVIV, Israel — The United States and Israel have launched strikes against Iran with the goal of toppling the regime, President Trump and Israeli Prime Minister Benjamin Netanyahu said Saturday.
+WASHINGTON, D.C., TEL AVIV, Israel, and AMMAN, Jordan — The U.S. and Israel launched a wave of airstrikes Saturday against Iran as part of a major military campaign intended to topple the Islamic regime, according to President Trump and Israeli Prime Minister Benjamin Netanyahu.

-In an eight-minute video posted on Truth Social, Trump said the operation, known as "Epic Fury," was "to prevent this very wicked, radical dictatorship from threatening America and our core national security interests."

-To jump to specific areas of our coverage, use the links below:
+The attack began after sunrise in Iran, with huge explosions ringing out in the capital Tehran.
+Videos showed large plumes of thick smoke.

+Iran's Foreign Ministry called the attack a "gross violation" of its national sovereignty.
+A statement said the airstrikes hit both military and civilian targets.

+Iran responded with missile launches of its own, spreading the conflict to the wider region.
+Air raid sirens wailed in Israel as it came under attack.
+Several countries in the Gulf also reported Iranian strikes, including Saudi Arabia, the United Arab Emirates, Qatar, Bahrain and Kuwait.
+The Jordanian government, which hosts major U.S. military bases, reported it downed two Iranian missiles on its territory

+"Our objective is to defend the American people by eliminating imminent threats from the Iranian regime, a vicious group of very hard, terrible people," President Trump said in an 8-minute video posted on Truth Social.

-The joint U.S.-Israeli attack on Iran comes after weeks of escalating tensions and a major U.S. military buildup in the region, as the U.S. and Iran tried to negotiate a deal to limit Iran's nuclear program.
-Trump said those efforts had failed.
+The joint U.S.-Israeli attack, called "Epic Fury" by the Pentagon, came after weeks of escalating tensions and a major U.S. military buildup in the region.
+The U.S. and Iran tried to negotiate a deal to limit Iran's nuclear program, holding the most recent round of talks on Thursday in Geneva.
+But Trump said those efforts had failed.

+In the run-up to the military strike, analysts speculated on whether Trump might choose a brief, limited attack — as he's done in many other cases over the past year — or if he would opt for a more expansive operation.
+The initial impression — and the president's own words — pointed to a large-scale, open-ended bombardment.

+"We are going to destroy their missiles and raze their missile industry to the ground.
+It will be totally, again, obliterated," Trump said, adding, "We're going to annihilate their navy."

+There's no sign the U.S. will send ground troops into Iran, and military analysts say it will be extremely difficult to topple the government with air power alone.

+Therefore, it's impossible to say whether Iran's leadership might be vulnerable to a domestic uprising, or if would be able to crush protests as it did earlier this year.

-The Israeli military said in a statement its fighter jets were striking "dozens of military targets" in Iran with "full synchronization and coordination" between the Israeli and U.S. militaries following months of joint planning.
+Meanwhile, in Israel the military said in a statement that its fighter jets were striking "dozens of military targets" in Iran with "full synchronization and coordination" between the Israeli and U.S. militaries following months of joint planning.

 Prime Minister Netanyahu said the goal of the joint U.S.-Israeli attack is to "remove the existential threat posed by the terrorist regime in Iran."